Alessandro Benetton: Career

 In 1992, Alessandro Benetton created 21 Investimenti S.p.A. (the company changed its name in 21 invest in November 2018).
-Today the European Group has offices in Treviso, Milan, Paris and Warsaw.
+21 Invest, a European group now part of the 21 Next Group, invests in mid-market companies in Italy, France, and Spain, with more than 120 investments and nearly €3 billion fundraising from institutional investors worldwide over the last 33 years of activity.
 He is one of the pioneers of private equity in Italy.
-Some of the companies that have been successfully relaunched are Pittarosso and The Space Cinema.

 Benetton served as Chairman of the Benetton Formula from 1988 to 1998.
 His chairmanship years were marked by Formula One victories (26 out of the team's total 27), including two world titles won with Michael Schumacher in 1994 and 1995, a manufacturing victory in 1995, and a collaboration with Nelson Piquet, Jean Alesi, Riccardo Patrese, Alessandro Nannini.

-From 1988 to 1989, he worked in the Global Finance department at Goldman Sachs International in London as an analyst in the Mergers and Acquisitions and Equity Offering sectors.
+From 1988 to 1989, he was the first Italian to work in the Global Finance department at Goldman Sachs International in London as an analyst in the Mergers and Acquisitions and Equity Offering sectors.

-In 2012, Luciano Benetton handed over the chairmanship of the Benetton Group to his eldest son Alessandro.
-He later chaired the company for two years, from 2012 to 2014.

-Also in 2016, Alessandro Benetton stepped down from Benetton Group Board of directors, due to differences with the company's new strategies.
+In January 2022, Alessandro Benetton took on the role of Chairman of Edizione, which became an S.p.A. company.
+He is currently also the Honorary Chairman of Avolta, the new unified brand born through the subsequent integration agreement between Autogrill and Dufry.

 In May 2022, he published "La Traiettoria", an autobiography about his professional career and the choices he made during his life.
+His second book “Mai Fermi”, published in June 2025, tells the stories of eight mentors that inspired Alessandro Benetton’s approach to life and business: Michael Schumacher, Andy Warhol, Amadeo Giannini, Kelly Slater, Bethany Hamilton, Tadao Ando, Emilie Floge, and his father Luciano Benetton.

-In January 2023 he was appointed Vice Chairman of Atlantia, which later became Mundys in March of the same year.
+In January 2023 he was appointed Vice Chairman of Mundys, a group that invests in sustainable infrastructure and includes subsidiaries such as Aeroporti di Roma, Telepass, Yunex, and Abertis.
+In March 2026 he was appointed Chairman of the group.

+In 2026, he was appointed Chairman of 21 NEXT, a European alternative asset management platform combining 21 Invest and 21 Tages.

+He is also the Founder and Chairman of the Unhate Foundation, a third-sector organization he established in 2011 and relaunched in 2025 with the support of Edizione S.p.A., Mundys, and Aeroporti di Roma.
+Alessandro Benetton leads its strategic direction, promoting initiatives aimed at combating hate and fostering social inclusion, with the support of a scientific committee made up primarily of individuals under the age of 30.

 Other positions held

 He was a member of the Advisory Committee of Robert Bosch International Beteiligungen AG in Zurich, the consultancy unit of the Swiss holding for the foreign activities of the Bosch Group.
-Following an agreement between Edizione and Dufry, in 2022 he became the Honorary Chairman of Autogrill S.p.A.
-He is currently also the Honorary Chairman of Dufry.
 He was President of Cortina Foundation 2021, the entity responsible for the organization of the FIS Alpine World Ski Championship scheduled in Cortina d'Ampezzo (BL) for January 2021.
 This event marked the first major sustainable event in Italy, both environmentally and economically.

-In January 2022, Alessandro Benetton took on the role of Chairman of Edizione, which became an S.p.A. company.

-In November 2022, he joined the Parthenope University of Naples' Board of Directors.